Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Applications

 \subsection{rpTDEs and QPEs}

 Repeating X-ray bursts at galactic centers provide valuable information about the properties of the central MBH and its surrounding environments.
 A rpTDE corresponds to a star partially disrupted by the tidal force of the MBH, with the remnant continuing to orbit and getting disrupted again in the future.
 Compared to a full TDE, rpTDEs have a larger $D_p/R_t$, and a different mass fallback rate \cite{Coughlin:2019}.
 Through a hydrodynamic simulation, \cite{Ryu:2020} finds that a main sequence star undergoes a partially disrupting instead of a full TDE for $2 \gtrsim D_p/R_t \gtrsim 0.5$ for a single passage in the Newtonian limit. \cite{Rosswog:2009} performs a simulation of the tidal disruption of a WD orbiting a $10^3~M_\odot$ intermediate mass black hole, where mass loss occurs at $1.1 R_t$ in a single passage.
-Unlike full TDEs that are typically assumed to happen on nearly parabolic orbits, rpTDEs are likely to have more moderate eccentricities with $1-e\sim 0.01$ \citep{Hayasaki:13,Cufari:22,Liu:24}.
-The typical orbital period is not long enough to damp out the dynamical tide (unless the quality factor is significantly lower than $10^6$; see the discussions at the end of \S \ref{sec:instab_dyn_tide_w_num}), allowing it to build up over multiple orbits and potentially change the single-passage predication significantly.
-Similar to the case with Jovian planets, our model provides a theoretical model to describe the disruption, accounting for the accumulation history of the dynamical tide over multiple orbits.
-As the tidal amplitude builds up chaotically until it runs away and ejects mass to power a burst, it can be a promising mechanism to produce rpTDEs with irregular recurrence time \citep{Lau:25}, which has been observed in, e.g., J0456-20 \citep{Liu:24} and HLX-1 \citep{Godet:14, Webb:23}.
-Moreover, the threshold pericenter separation $D_p^{(\rm th)}$ for the disruption to marginally occur may increase by $\gtrsim 60\%$ with the buildup (comparing Figs. \ref{fig:e_Dp_map_num} and \ref{fig:e_Dp_map_num_one_pass} at $e=0.9$).
-Since $D_p^{\rm (th)}$ sets the loss cone radius, an increase in $D_p^{(\rm th)}$ increases the rpTDE event rate \citep{Bortolas:23}.
-If we assume an isotropic distribution of a star's velocity vector at a fixed distance for simplicity, the increase in loss cone event rates is proportional to the increase in its radius \citep{Merritt:13}.
+Unlike full TDEs that are typically assumed to happen on nearly parabolic orbits, rpTDEs are likely to have more moderate \hang{but still significant} eccentricities with $1-e\sim 0.1-0.01$ \citep{Hayasaki:13, Guillochon:13, Cufari:22, Liu:24, Bandopadhyay:24, Bandopadhyay:25}. \hang{The long orbital period limits previous numerical simulations to binaries with $D_p/R_t\lesssim 2$ in order for mass loss to occur in \emph{a single pericenter passage.}} However, the orbital period is not long enough to damp out the dynamical tide (unless the quality factor is significantly lower than $10^6$ in which case the study of \citealt{Yao:25} applies; see the discussions at the end of \S \ref{sec:instab_dyn_tide_w_num}), allowing it to build up over multiple orbits and potentially change the single-passage predication significantly.
+Similar to the case with Jovian planets, our study provides a \hang{new}, theoretical model to describe the disruption, accounting for the accumulation history of the dynamical tide over \emph{multiple orbits.} \hang{In our picture,} the dynamical tide builds up diffusively until it runs away and ejects mass to power a burst.
+The stochastic growth can be a promising mechanism to produce rpTDEs with irregular recurrence times \citep{Lau:25, Lau:26}, which has been observed in, e.g., J0456-20 \citep{Liu:24} and HLX-1 \citep{Godet:14, Webb:23} \hang{that previous models requiring mass loss at every pericenter passage struggle to reproduce.
+For example, the simulations in \citet{Liu:24} require a fractional mass loss of almost 90\% to reproduce the $\sim30\%$ fluctuations in the recurrence times of J0456-20 from $\sim 300 \,{\rm days}$ to $\sim 200\,{\rm days}$.
+Furthermore, this amount of mass loss is also in tension with the inferred eruption luminosity.}